Managing Contracts Using Excel: Free Templates for 2024

 Using Excel for contract management may bring some clarity to the business, but it doesn't completely resolve a lack of contract visibility.

-The latest Microsoft Office 365 solution has addressed some of these collaboration issues and now makes it easier to access documents concurrently and remotely.
+Microsoft Office 365 has addressed some of these collaboration issues and makes it easier to access documents concurrently and remotely.
 However, you still run the risk of someone overwriting previous work or breaking certain formatting.

 Confidentiality is another issue when it comes to using Excel for managing contracts.
 A lot of agreements will contain sensitive data such as costs or salaries and will only be appropriate for certain people to view.

 Linking to documents housed elsewhere, or including the information directly in the spreadsheet, can expose that information to an unnecessarily wide audience.
-Without different levels of access and the ability to restrict access by role, you can run the risk of breaching information security requirements.
+Without different levels of access and the ability to restrict access by role, you risk breaching information security requirements.

-Failing to comply with the law can cost your business and - depending on the severity - impact how your business runs in the future.
-Meta was recently fined €265 million over GDPR breaches - a sum that would bankrupt many companies."
+Meta was recently fined €265 million over GDPR breaches - a sum that would bankrupt many companies.

 Ultimately, managing contracts is a complex process, requiring a clear record of all agreements and then constant monitoring and updating.
 This will help to support compliance and governance.

 If you have no central repository in place for your contracts, Microsoft Excel is a great place to start.
-These free templates will help you with all aspects of the contract lifecycle.
-If you're looking to introduce something more robust into your business, schedule a call with our team to discover how a specialist solution can help your business ensure continued visibility, control and compliance.
+If you're looking to introduce something more robust into your business, watch our video below to see how an automated contract repository could help your business.

 Ian writes on a variety of topics, bringing together his own knowledge and experience with that of industry experts.